 At the Cancer Benefits Center for Downwinders®, we are committed to providing you with the best service possible.

 Downwinders® Call Center

-Our document preparation department, will be working closely with you to prepare all the necessary documents throughout the entire claim process.
-You will find that our preparation staff are very friendly, knowledgeable and are ready and able to answer any questions that you may have.
+Our document preparation department will be working closely with you to prepare all the necessary documents throughout the entire claim process.
+You will find that our preparation staff are very friendly and knowledgeable and are ready and able to answer any questions that you may have.
 They are here to help guide you through this process and to make it as quick and easy for you as possible.

 In addition, we support cancer research programs and are helping to bring cancer to an end.
 While we are making strides toward a cure for cancer, we still have a long way to go.
 No matter where we live or what we do for a living, one out of every three of us will get some type of cancer.
 However, today we do know that the best chance we have of surviving cancer is early detection.
 Please make sure that you get your regular cancer tests.